Graphic Design instructor, Miguel Suarez at his home office in Toronto

 Learn More About Graphic Design Training at Herzing

-Herzing College Toronto offers a 10-month graphic design program that includes a six-week internship.
+Herzing College offers a 10-month graphic design program that includes a six-week internship.
 Students learn a wide range of print and digital design skills, including hands-on training in Adobe Illustrator, InDesign, Photoshop, and Dreamweaver.

 Each student graduates with a professional design portfolio and real work experience.